 This post may contain affiliate links to awesome products that I love.
 I won't promote items that I don't use or think you'll find useful.
 The full disclosure policy can be found here.

-The simple answer is that none of us will ever get everything done, but there are steps that all of us can take to get more accomplished.
+The simple answer is that none of us will ever get everything done, but here are 7 productivity tips for moms.

 How do busy moms get so much done?

-The number one answer for how do busy moms get so much done is planning.
+The number one answer to how do busy moms get so much done is planning.
 Almost all busy moms who are successful with time management use tools to plan their day.
 I use two different methods for planning my schedule.
-The Happy Planner by Create 365 is my go-to for planning my year, months and weeks.
-I have used several planners, but this is by far my favorite.
-There are planners for photographers, fitness planners, general planners, but it seems hard to get one planner that does it all.
+I’ve been using The Happy Planner by Create 365 for planning my year, months and weeks.
+It’s hard to find a planner that does it all, but this one is very customizable.
+I recently started using the “Slay your goals” planner.
+If you’re all about goal setting and making progress, this planner is amazing.
+For planning my days, I have my own Daily Productivity Tracker, which I’ve made available for you too.

 Monthly, weekly, daily?

 I recommend looking at your monthly planner first and then breaking it down to weeks and days.
 What works for one person and their schedule may not work for another, so I suggest trying a few different things and figuring out what works for you!
 I also color code with these gel pens.
 It seems silly, but it helps me keep everything straight.
-I use different colors for photography work, kids activities, blog projects, and a few other things.
+I use different colors for photography work, kids activities, blog projects, and in my blogging binder.
+I use a different color for every month which helps tremendously with my Pinterest strategy.

 Even if you don’t follow a meal plan using an app, meal planning and meal prepping can be huge time savers.
 Simply writing down what you have, planning a menu for the week, and shopping around that will save a lot!
-I find it easier to follow a plan that has been put together for me. eMeals will also set you up with a shopping list for a store of your choice.
-You can try eMeals free for two weeks (credit card info is required, but you can cancel if you decide it’s not for you) so it’s worth it to give it a shot!
+If you can’t afford a paid service right now, you can download my meal planning printable for free!

 If you’re planning your meals, you can incorporate more healthy food instead of just reaching for whatever is closest.
 Taking care of yourself and it is often something that is overlooked by busy moms.
 Eating well doesn’t have to to be complicated or expensive.
 Incorporating the following simple tips will go a long way.